GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/03/gcc-rover-m18-design.md

 - Wheels should have absolute positioning on them.
 - Wheel steering should be absolutely positioned as well.
 - Wheels should be powered with, preferably brushless, motors that can drive wheels so rover moves at the rate of 3.5m/s.
-- Wheels should be able to move motors so rover can move with resolution less than 1cm in each direction.
+- Wheels should be able to move motors so rover can move with a resolution less than 1cm in each direction.
 - Ideally wheel motors should be able to accelerate rover at the rate of 3.5m/s²
 - 0.9g (9 m/s^2) acceleration would be nice too but maybe rather optimistic
 - Centre of gravity should be as low as possible - less than 40 degrees above the contact points of the wheels